-- A ball is important.
+- Taking advantage of a dog’s penchant for balls is a wonderful way get your dog off chasing big sticks, and into a running after balls.
 Make sure the ball is big enough to be comfortable for your dog.
 A ball toy that has two balls and a rope attached is ideal.

 - Fake stick toys – These are made of rubber and plastic, so they are safe and soft to play with.

 If you get the right engaging toys to suit your dogs personality and interests, they won’t be missing sticks so much.